wbcmedia/wbcmedia.github.io/draft.md

 **_Lord Naff_** : I killed you?
 I have no idea what you're talking about.
 You were rewiring the basement, but you only did half the job.
 This is the problem with the working-classes.
 You can't rely on them.

 **_Norman_** : Allow me to jog your memory.
 It was a gloomy Monday afternoon back in 1974.
 I was working in the basement.
-I'd removed the big fuse, I was just about to reconnect the new wiring, I was up me step ladder, I took me screwdriver and bang!
+I'd removed the big fuse, I was about to connect the new wiring, I was up me step ladder, I took me screwdriver and bang!
 Lights out.

 **_Lord Naff_** : The lights went out?
 Do you know why?

 **_Norman_** : Not the actual lights mate, Me!!!
 Zapped me shoes, frazzled me flares, melted me denim jacket, game over.
 SOMEONE had put the big fuse back in...

 **_Lord Naff_** : Had they?... oh... ah... well I can explain you see.
 Monday afternoon did you say?
 Yes I remember.
 I was about to settle down and watch Sale Of The Century.
 Have you seen it?
 Oh it's very good...
-"And Now, From Norwich, It's The Quiz of The Week" ha!... anyway, I tried to switch on the tellybox but it wasn't working.
+"And Now, From Norwich, It's The Quiz of The Week"... anyway, I tried to switch on the tellybox but it wasn't working.
 So, I went to see what was going on, and that's when I noticed the fuse had been removed from the, the thingy, with all the wires...
 So I put it back in.

-**_Hildegaard_** : And then what happened?
+**_Hildegaard_** : And zen vat happened?

 **_Lord Naff_** : Well there was a gentleman from Aldershot, he got a teasmade, a speedboat and a set of golf clubs.
 Lord knows why he'd want those.
 No one normal likes golf...

 **_Hildegaard_** : I MEAN, what happened to Norman here?

-**_Lord Naff_** : Oh, I, err, well, I'm not_
+**_Lord Naff_** : Oh, I, err, well, I'm not__

 **_Norman_** : Well isn't it obvious?
 There was a massive spark, then I sparked out.

 **_Lord Naff_** : Oh dear, that is rather unfortunate.

-**_Hildegaard_** : Well these things can happen.
+**_Hildegaard_** : Vell zese things can happen.
 No harm done.
-Ella, where is the other member of our  happy group?
-She should be here to greet our wonderful new Lord.

-- Ushers Ella off

-**_Hildegaard_** : Now, this afternoon is book club, tonight is Karaoke, then tomorrow of course is Blind Date on ITV.
-Wednesday we play badminton, we can lend you a racket if you don't have one.
-Oh and of course, we have our talent contest...
+Now, zis afternoon is book club, tonight is Karaoke, zen tomorrow of course is Blind Date on ITV.
+Vednesday ve play badminton... ve can lend you a racket if you don't have one.
+Oh and of course, ve have our talent contest...

+- Part way through this, Norman goes off to get the hairdryer
-- Norman interrupts, annoyed that she is giving Lord Naff this much attention
+- Norman returns, annoyed that she is giving Lord Naff this much attention

 **_Norman_** : Hilda, Hilda, I err, I fixed your hairdryer, you know, the one you were having trouble with like...

-**_Hildegaard_** : What?
-Oh my dry-hairer, yes, thank you.
+**_Hildegaard_** : Vat?
+Oh my dry-hairer.
+Yes, thank you.

 - She's not in the slightest bit bothered and leaves Norman holding the hairdryer

-**_Hildegaard_** : Now then Lord Naff, you must be joining me for dinner, I insist.
-We have herring.
+**_Hildegaard_** : Now zen Lord Naff, you must be joining me for dinner, I insist.
+Ve have herring.

 **_Norman_** : Shall I join you for dinner Hilda???
 Hilda?
 I like herring...

-- Ella returns with Cicely, maybe with a long cigarette holder?
+- Cicely appears through the curtains
 - Hildegaard is focussed on Lord Naff (who has his back to the new arrival)
 - Norman is trying to get Hildegaard's attention without success
 - Cicely notices this